vedph/pythia/docs/example.md

 ./pythia add-profiles c:/users/dfusi/desktop/pythia/example-prod.json -i example
 ```

->The `-i example` option assigns the ID `example` to the profile loaded from file `example-prod.json`.
+>If you got the Chiron-based plugin and you want to add phonological data, use `example-c-prod.json` instead.
+The `-i example` option assigns the ID `example` to the profile loaded from file `example-prod.json`.
 This has the effect of overwriting the profile with the new one, rather than automatically assigning an ID based on the source file name (which would result in adding a new profile with ID `example-prod`).
 The adjusted profile uses a database-based text retriever, so that texts are loaded from database rather than from the file system; and embeds the text rendition XSLT script in the text renderer options, rather than loading it from the file system.
 Both these changes make the database portable.

 ▶️ (6) _optionally_, if you want to **bulk export** your database tables in a format ready to be automatically picked up and restored by the Pythia API, run the `bulk-write` command: